Guz-Ali/Dem-Profits/README.md

 Apply number of products (x) on AR and AC, and substract cost from revenue.

-Finally, we found the maximum profit.(and also the number of products to achieve it)
+Finally, we found the maximum profit.

-If you also want to find the best price for each products, use your average revenue formula (press "p") with the number of products we found.
+You now have the maximum profits => and the number of products and price to achieve that.